 Have you ever complained: “He only talks to me when he needs me” or “I only exist when you need something”?

 Apparently, fake friends are the ones that only contact you when they need something.
-People who complain of fake friends feel unsatisfied in their friendships.
+People who complain about fake friends feel unsatisfied in their friendships.
 They feel they’re being taken advantage of.
 They feel motivated to ditch their fake friends.

 Why do we form friendships?

 To understand the phenomenon of fake friends, we first need to understand why we form friendships in the first place.
 The golden principle underlying all friendships and relationships is mutual benefit.
 I can’t stress this point enough because everything revolves around it.

 We form friendships because they help us satisfy our needs- material and psychological.
 After we’re born, our family members are our first friends.
 When we go to school, our family can’t be with us all the time so we satisfy our need for companionship, among other needs, by making friends.

 Shared beliefs, culture, and values also play a role in determining who we call our friends.
 We have a tendency to identify with our friends, especially the ones that are closest to us.